gv4psanche/elist-sales-performance-review/elist-sales-performance-review-template.md

 ## 5. Next Steps

-### Slide 11 — Three Priorities for Next Quarter — With Owners and Deadlines
+### Three Priorities for Next Quarter — With Owners and Deadlines

 | Priority | Action |
 |---|---|